Pernambuco: History and must-see attractions

 1. Recife

-• Boa Viagem Beach: Known for its warm waters and natural pools formed by reefs.
+• Boa Viagem Beach: Famous for its warm waters and natural pools formed by reefs, this is a great place to relax and enjoy the sun.

-• Recife Antigo: Historic neighbourhood with Marco Zero, Rua do Bom Jesus and the Kahal Zur Israel Synagogue, the first in the Americas.
+• Recife Antigo: A historic neighbourhood with Marco Zero, Rua do Bom Jesus and the Kahal Zur Israel synagogue, the first in the Americas.

-• Ricardo Brennand Institute: A medieval-style museum with an extensive collection of art, weapons and historical artefacts.
+• Instituto Ricardo Brennand: A medieval-style museum with a vast collection of art, weapons and historical artefacts that enchant visitors.

 2. Olinda

-• Olinda Historic Centre: UNESCO World Heritage Site, famous for its baroque churches, colourful houses and the lively Olinda Carnival.
+• Olinda’s historic centre: A UNESCO World Heritage Site, famous for its baroque churches, colourful houses and lively atmosphere.

-• São Bento Monastery: Famous for its rich gilded woodwork and baroque architecture.
+• São Bento Monastery: Famous for its rich gilded woodwork and baroque architecture, it is an example of the cultural richness of the region.

 3. Porto de Galinhas

-• Natural pools: Formed by reefs, ideal for snorkelling with colourful fish in crystal clear waters.
+• Natural pools: Formed by reefs, they are ideal for snorkelling with colourful fish in crystal clear waters, a true paradise for sea lovers.

-• Maracaípe Beach: Popular with surfers, with stunning natural scenery.
+• Maracaípe Beach: Popular with surfers, with stunning natural scenery that attracts visitors from all over the world.

 4. Fernando de Noronha